 2. El Silencio Lodge & Spa, Costa Rica

 Hidden in a valley on its own 500-acre private cloud forest reserve, El Silencio Lodge & Spa feels like it’s a world away, despite being only an hour’s drive from the capital of San José.
-Recently renovated, El Silencio offers guests luxurious rooms with stunning private viewing decks with heated whirlpools for taking in lush mountain views.
+Recently renovated, El Silencio is one of the most impressive resorts in Costa Rica, offering guests luxurious rooms with stunning private viewing decks with heated whirlpools for taking in lush mountain views.

 3. Coulibri Ridge, Dominica